Jordan Pepper

-Jordan Lee Pepper (born 31 July 1996 in Edenvale) is a South African racing driver, currently competing in the Blancpain GT Series Endurance Cup.
+Jordan Lee Pepper (born 31 July 1996) is a South African racing driver, currently competing in the Blancpain GT Series Endurance Cup.
 He is the son of former South African Touring Car driver Iain Pepper and younger brother of W Series driver Tasmin Pepper.

 He was the winner of the 2020 Bathurst 12 Hour for Bentley with Jules Gounon and Maxime Soulet.
 In 2023, he became a Lamborghini factory driver.
+Together with Mirko Bortolotti and Luca Engstler, Pepper won the 2025 24 Hours of Spa.

 Career

 After last taking part in the GT World Challenge Europe Endurance Cup in 2020 with Bentley, Pepper returned to the series in 2023.
 As a newly-minted Lamborghini factory driver, he joined fellow factory drivers Andrea Caldarelli and Mirko Bortolotti in Iron Lynx's Pro class entry.
 In the Sprint Cup, Pepper joined Franck Perera in Vincenzo Sospiri Racing's Pro class entry.

-Racing Record
+Racing record

-Career Summary
+Career summary

-† As Pepper was a guest driver, he was ineligible for points.
+† As Pepper was a guest driver, he was ineligible for points.*Season still in progress.